sora7672/viper_tracking/docs/devlog.md

 - [Cracks and Breakthroughs](#cracks-and-breakthroughs)
   - October to November 2024
 - [Isolation and Reflection](#isolation-and-reflection)
-  - Late November to Early January
+  - Late November to Early January 2025
 - [From Applications to Algorithms](#from-applications-to-algorithms)
-  - Early January to End of January
+  - Early January to Late of January 2025
 - [Analysis in Chaos](#analysis-in-chaos)
-  - Late January to Late February
+  - Late January to Late February 2025
 - [Combining Figures, Flexible Filters and Building Widgets](#combining-figures-flexible-filters-and-building-widgets)
-  - Late February to Early March
+  - Late February to Early March 2025
 - [Modular GUI & Filter Logic](#modular-gui--filter-logic)
   - Early till mid of March 2025
 - [Final Cleanup and Refactoring](#final-cleanup-and-refactoring)
   - Mid to Late March 2025
 - [Becoming the Architect: Identity, Systems, and the Birth of Ouroboros UIX](#becoming-the-architect-identity-systems-and-the-birth-of-ouroboros-uix)
-  - March 31 to April 1
+  - March 31 to April 1 2025
 - [Fixing Tkinter and TTKBootstrap: Mastering the GUI’s Deepest Layers](#fixing-tkinter-and-ttkbootstrap-mastering-the-guis-deepest-layers)
-  - April 1 to April 8
+  - April 1 to April 8 2025
 - [Final Integration and Closure for presentation purpose](#final-integration-and-closure-for-presentation-purpose)
-  - April 9 to April 12
+  - April 9 to April 12 2025
 - [TL;DR – What This Was All About](#tldr--what-this-was-all-about)
 - [Final Words](#Final-Words)